taylorstitch/workshop-docs/readme.md

 ### 2. Webhook Install

-The application receives `order.paid` and `order.refund` webhooks from your store so that it can track sales over time and progress towards your goals, in realtime.
-You can install these webhooks via the "Settings" tab within the app admin.
+The application installs and receives `order.paid` and `order.refund` webhooks from your store so that it can track sales over time and progress towards your goals, in realtime.

 ### 3. App Assets Install